kreate-art/kreate-protocol/README.md

-# :warning: [WIP] Teiki Protocol :construction:
+# :warning: [Alpha] Teiki Protocol :construction:

 ![Teiki protocol](docs/protocol.png)

 We currently maintain the [Teiki protocol specifications on Notion](https://shinka-network.notion.site/Teiki-Protocol-ae97c4c66db447278ea8da9cd7b860a2).

-This repository contains the implementation in Generation I. The code is a **work in progress** and is **not production ready**.
-We plan to launch a public testnet in January and a mainnet beta in February 2023.
+This repository contains the implementation in Generation I. It is currently at the Alpha stage for mainnet testing.

 ## Getting Started